codegearthemes/knote/readme.txt

 == Copyright ==

-Knote WordPress Theme, Copyright 2022-2023 CodeGearThemes Knote is distributed under the terms of the GNU GPL
+Knote WordPress Theme, Copyright 2022-2023 CodegearThemes Knote is distributed under the terms of the GNU GPL

 == Credits ==